I toured Budapest: Jewish Quarter and Ruin Pubs

 Not a long time ago, the Czech magazine Reflex has been complaining about the lack of street food options in Prague.
 On the contrary, Budapest cannot complain about that.
 Not even a little bit.
 Funnily, the locals are already getting a bit tired of them (I heard a comment that it is all the time the same stuff, like really?), but what else to wish for than for quality and tasty food that you grab on the street at an affordable price?

-There is always more to read: Action plan and tips: Moving to Hungary
+There is always more to read: Budapest things to do and know to avoid troubles

 The food trucks are just so popular in Hungary that they are showcased several times a year at festivals dedicated to them, they feed people at Sziget festival and even hungry party-goers at Kazinczy street – in a place called Karaván, Kazinczy u.
 18. Feeling like ice cream or a sandwich from Mangalica meat (Hungarian master champion pig with curly hair)?
 This is the place to stop by!